Power-ups

 Task Reminders: Get notified of important events

 With Task Reminders, you’ll never miss a deadline or overlook a critical task again!
-To get started, simply enable Task Reminders on your board Settings - Power-Ups page.
+To get started, simply enable Task Reminders on your board Settings → Power-Ups page.

-Now, when viewing an open card, click any date-based field - whether it’s the default due date or a custom date field - and along with the calendar, you’ll see an + Add reminder option.
+Now, while viewing an open card, click any date-based field - whether it’s the default due date or a custom date field - and along with the calendar, you’ll see an + Add reminder option.

 You can notify: